MobiusSync/mobiussync.github.io/faq.markdown

       3. Photos and videos are not stored as files under iOS.
 This means you cannot sync photos and videos directly using Syncthing.
 See *Syncing my photos and videos* for future plans.
   - title: Background sync
-    content: Apple iOS restricts apps from running continuously in the background, but apps can run for short times sporadically. **Möbius Sync** uses various methods to invoke background behaviour, and this is an area to be enhanced over time.
+    content: Apple iOS restricts apps from running continuously in the background, but apps can run for short times sporadically. **Möbius Sync** uses various methods to invoke background behaviour.
+Minimum interval between quick syncs and power syncs can be configured under Settings, but iOS schedules background activity in an adaptive manner that is not predicatable and sometimes counter-intuitive.
+It may take 24 hours to start sync but you can expect a total of 1-2h of sync activity per day once stable.
   - title: Accessing my synced files
     content: >
       To access files that have been synced onto your iPhone or iPad from another device: